 Each created rule must be named and a comment can also be added to describe the rule.

 As soon as you click OK, you will see the defined rule again, including the condition.
-In the current example, a rule has been defined that causes all users of the system whose first name = Michael to be added to the group.
+In the current example, a rule has been defined that causes all users of the system whose Position description contains ‘Manager’ to be added to the group.

 Exceptions Tab

-You also have the option of defining exceptions in the Exceptions tab.
+You also have the option of defining exceptions to the rules in the Exceptions tab.
 This allows you to manually determine individual users that fall outside the rules to include or exclude.

 When you click the Save button, the added users will be displayed in the Exceptions tab below.
 Once done, close the pop-up window.